 The Company has certain current and future obligations to creditors.
-These include, without limitation, a long-term contractual obligation associated with one remaining office lease and business agreements with other third parties and trade payables with vendors.
+These include, without limitation, a long-term contractual obligation associated with one remaining office lease and business agreements with one other third party and trade payables with vendors.
 As part of the wind down process, we will attempt to settle these remaining obligations with the Company's creditors.
 We cannot guarantee that we will be able to settle such obligations with each creditor.
 If we are unable to reach an agreement with a creditor, that creditor may choose to bring a lawsuit against the Company.
-Such litigation could delay or even prevent the Company from completing its intended wind down plan.
+Such litigation could delay or even prevent the Comp any from completing its intended wind down plan.